Skip to content

 • Inside the loop, compare each element with the current values of the largest and smallest variables.

-• If an element is larger than the current largest value, update the largest variable.
+• If an element is larger than the current most significant value, update the largest variable.

 • If an element is smaller than the current smallest value, update the smallest variable.